solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Apache JMeter

-[Apache JMeter](https://jmeter.apache.org/) is an open source tool to test that systems function and perform well under load.
+[Apache JMeter](https://jmeter.apache.org/) is an open-source tool to test that a system functions and performs well under load.
 It can test web applications, REST APIs, databases, and more.
 JMeter provides a GUI and a CLI, and it can export test results in a variety of formats, including HTML and JSON.

 The image below demonstrates one approach to operating JMeter at scale using Azure Container Instances.
 The `jmeter-load-test` pipeline manages the test infrastructure and provides the test definition to the **JMeter Controller**.